 Overview

-The professional Doctorate in Speech-Language Pathology (SLPD) is a degree for practicing clinicians who want to increase depth of knowledge in the field of speech-language pathology while also acquiring significant clinical research experience.
-Graduates of the program will be trained to take positions as senior clinicians, clinical researchers, and university clinical faculty.
-Current practitioners will gain advanced knowledge in the areas within the field of speech-language pathology, with specialized training in evidence-based practice, critical thinking, and leadership.
-Doctoral students will become adept at analyzing and synthesizing the existing research literature as they work with a Faculty Research Mentor to design and conduct their own clinical study in their area of interest.
+The professional Doctorate in Speech-Language Pathology is a degree for Master’s-level clinicians who want to increase depth of knowledge in the field of speech-language pathology while also acquiring clinical research experience.
+Graduates of the program will gain advanced knowledge in the field of speech-language pathology, with specialized training in evidence-based practice, critical thinking, and leadership.
+They will also become skilled at analyzing and synthesizing the existing research literature.

 About the Program